tongkiankiat/tp/docs/DeveloperGuide.md

 * The test can be started with a `StartTestCommand` and ended with an `EndTestCommand`.
 * Commands such as `find` and `solve` will use this new test question bank instead during the test duration while commands like `add` and `edit` will be disabled.

-### True/False questions
-*Description*
-True or false question types, e.g. "Is F12-3 a fire CS2113 team?
-[Answer: True]".

-*Tentative implementation plans*
-* Extend the `Question` class, answer will be a "True" or "False" string.
-* Add, edit and solve commands should reject answer strings that are not either "True" or "False".